asceide/linux-configs/linux-initial-setup/zsh/README.rst

 Installing ZSH is simple enough, if it is not already installed.

 1. Check to see if the distro supports zsh by :con:`sudo cat /etc/shells` .
 If it does, ``bin/zsh`` should be listed.
 2. Install zsh via package manager.
-For example, openSUSE would use :con:`sudo zypper in zsh` .
+For example, openSUSE would use :con:`sudo zypper in zsh`.
 3. Follow the wizard if prompted.
 4. Once finished, change the default shell to zsh via :con:`chsh -s /bin/zsh` .
-Restart terminal/computer and confirm that it has changed with :con:`echo $SHELL`
+Restart terminal/computer and confirm that it has changed with :con:`echo $SHELL`.

 Afterwards, we are going to make using zsh a bit prettier.